-Synonyms: Maine populations are represented by Lespedeza hirta ssp. hirta.
-Formerly known as Lespedeza capitata spp. calycina (Schindl.)
-Fern.
+Synonyms: Maine and New England populations are represented by ssp. hirta.
+Synonyms include Lespedeza capitata (L.) Hornem. spp. calycina (Schindl.)
+Fern.; Lespedeza polystachya Michx.

 Known Distribution in Maine: This rare plant has been documented from a total of 2 town(s) in the following county(ies): Cumberland, York.

 Reason(s) for rarity: At northern limit of range.